StatEngine/se-documenation/docs/faq.md

 **Who created statEngine?**

 StatEngine was created and is maintained by Prominent Edge.
-Check out prominentedge.com to find out more.
+Check out our [homepage](https://prominentedge.com) to find out more.

 **Is my data secure?**

 Yes, all data transferred is through an encrypted HTTPS session.
 This is the same security that is used by your bank when you access your account online.
-Once, your data is on the StatEngine servers it is stored using industry best practices.
+Once, your data is on the StatEngine servers, it is stored using industry best practices.

 **What data types to you support?**